 Ijaz, K, Wang, Y, Milne, D & Calvo, RA 2016, 'VR-Rides: Interactive VR Games for Health', SERIOUS GAMES, JCSG 2016, 2nd International Joint Conference on Serious Games (JCSG), SPRINGER INTERNATIONAL PUBLISHING AG, Griffith Univ, Brisbane, AUSTRALIA, pp. 289-292.View/Download from: Publisher's site

-Milne, DN, Pink, G, Hachey, B & Calvo, RA 1970, 'CLPsych 2016 Shared Task: Triaging content in online peer-support forums', Proceedings of the Third Workshop on Computational Lingusitics and Clinical Psychology, Proceedings of the Third Workshop on Computational Lingusitics and Clinical Psychology, Association for Computational Linguistics.View/Download from: UTS OPUS or Publisher's site
+Milne, DN, Pink, G, Hachey, B & Calvo, RA 1970, 'CLPsych 2016 Shared Task: Triaging content in online peer-support forums', Proceedings of the Third Workshop on Computational Lingusitics and Clinical Psychology, Proceedings of the Third Workshop on Computational Lingusitics and Clinical Psychology, Association for Computational Linguistics.View/Download from: Publisher's site

 Nordbo, K, Milne, D, Calvo, RA & Allman-Farinelli, M 2015, 'Virtual food court: A VR environment to assess people's food choices', OzCHI 2015: Being Human - Conference Proceedings, pp. 69-72.View/Download from: Publisher's site